 Our operations have consumed significant amounts of cash since inception.
-As of March 31, 2024, our cash and cash equivalents were \$119.2 million.
-In April 2024, we collected \$19.7 million in receivables which were due in the first quarter of 2024, effectively increasing our cash balance to \$138.9 million.
-The payments consisted of a \$9.6 million refund in connection with a research and development tax credit and \$10.1 million from Janssen in connection with the Collaboration Agreement.
-In addition, we expect to receive \$0.8 million from receivables from Janssen in connection with transition services we provided to Janssen which we expect to collect in the second quarter of 2024.
-Based on our cash, cash equivalents, tax incentive receivable and accounts receivable - related party at March 31, 2024 and the near-term milestone payments we expect to receive under the Asset Purchase Agreement, we estimate that such funds will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into the first quarter of 2026.
+As of September 30, 2024, our cash, cash equivalents and restricted cash were \$125.0 million.
+In addition, we expect to receive \$3.3 million from receivables from Johnson & Johnson Innovative Medicine in connection with transition services we provided to Johnson & Johnson Innovative Medicine.
+Based on our cash, cash equivalents, tax incentive receivable and accounts receivable - related party at September 30, 2024 and the near-term milestone payments we expect to receive under the Asset Purchase Agreement, we estimate that such funds will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into the second quarter of 2026.
 This estimate does not include the \$285.0 million in milestones we are eligible to receive under the Asset Purchase Agreement upon first commercial sale of an RPGR Product in the United States and in at least one of the United Kingdom, France, Germany, Spain and Italy, for completion of the transfer of certain manufacturing technology to Janssen and upon regulatory approval of a Janssen-selected manufacturing facility in each of the United States and European Union for commercial manufacture of the RPGR Product.
 This estimate is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Changing circumstances could cause us to spend more than expected or consume capital significantly faster than we currently anticipate, such as inflation or other factors that may significantly increase our business costs.
 Because the length of time and activities associated with successful development of our product candidates is uncertain, we are unable to estimate the actual funds we will require for development and any approved marketing and commercialization activities.
 Our future funding requirements, both near and long-term, will depend on many factors, including, but not limited to: